-There’s no need to sugar coat it: submitting expenses can be a hassle.
-Even something as simple as buying staples for the office can turn into a labyrinth for the person who bought them, for the approver and even for the Finance team.
-People forget to claim their expenses in due time, receipts get lost or damaged and personal spending can get mixed up with the business ones.
+There’s no need to sugarcoat it: submitting business expense claims can be a hassle.
+Something as simple as buying staples for the office can turn into a labyrinth for the employee, the approver, and the finance team.
+People forget to claim expenses on time, receipts get lost or damaged, and personal spending can get mixed up with business expenses.

 - Submitting damaged receipts